Curriculum Statement: September 2019

-- Modern Foreign Language - French (compulsory in KS2 but touched on in KS1)
+- Modern Foreign Language - French (compulsory in KS2 but with some immersion in KS1)

 Schools also have to teach religious education, though parents have the right to withdraw children for all or part of the religious education curriculum.
 In addition, schools are advised to teach personal, social and health education (PSHE).